nolanlawson/css-talk-2022/markdown.md

 ???

 But the thing is, sometimes that purple part is pretty big.
-So it has a real impact on the performance of our web site.
+It can have a real impact on web performance.

-Just to prove that style/layout can be important, I ran WebPageTest (simulated Moto G4, 4G) on three major news websites.
+To prove my point, I ran WebPageTest (simulated Moto G4, 4G) on three major news websites that I chose at random.
-Then I used Chrome DevTools to categorize the time spent on the main thread as Loading (network), Scripting (JS), Rendering (Style/Layout), or Paint.
+Then I categorized the time spent on the main thread in the trace as Loading (network), Scripting (JS), Rendering (Style/Layout), or Paint.

 As you can see, the purple part is not the most important part, but it can be quite big.
 For the third site in particular, it's worth looking into.
 And even for the other ones, if you manage to find a quick win, then there are 2.6s and 3.5s (respectively) that can be improved!
+Finding that time in a large JavaScript app can be hard.

 ---